-Admission requires a Bachelor in Biology or Ecology or Science with Biology/Ecology optional courses, and idally be taken up for a Masters course.
+Admission requires a Bachelor in Biology or Ecology or Science with Biology/Ecology optional courses, and ideally be taken up for a Masters course.

 Students should be able to demonstrate an appropriate level of English.

-The course teaching and student participation is based on the principle of gender equality, and we should have equal numbers of female and male students and teaching staff.
+The course teaching and student participation is based on the principle of gender equality, and we aim to have equal numbers of female and male students and teaching staff.

-The number of places available on this course is limited to 5-8 students from each country.
+The number of places available on this course is limited to 16 students, ie 8 students from each country (Norway and Japan).

 The student participation in the field course will be subsidized by UiT.
 Funding for the course comes from SIU through a grant to Course Coordinator E.J.
 Cooper, so a special application and selection procedure will apply.

-All students must apply by 1 June 2016 to firstname.lastname@example.org.
-They should send a word document written in English with contact details, an outline of courses taken and grades and relevance of this course for their Masters degree.
+Interested students should contact Elisabeth.Cooper@uit.no directly on email.
+They should send a word document written in English with contact details, an outline of courses taken+ grades obtained and relevance of this course for their Masters degree.

 Arctic-Alpine Terrestrial Plant Ecology

 Similarities and differences between Arctic and alpine areas.
 Summer and Winter climate and role of snow.
 Biogeography/ species ranges / habitats/ tree line.
 Plant adaptations.
 Higher plants, mosses, lichens.
 Decomposition, soil and microbial interactions.
 The role of pollinators and herbivores.
 Carbon cycling.
 Effects of climatic change on arctic-alpine terrestrial ecosystems.
 The use of remote sensing for monitoring.
 Examples from limnology may also be presented.
-Information about Norwegian and Japanese terrestrial ecology and comparisons between them will be made.
+Information about Norwegian and Japanese terrestrial ecology and comparisons between them.